 And what about the NHS?
 They are the best asset this country has (especially having experienced the healthcare in the USA) Now perhaps people realise and appreciate that nothing is perfect but our NHS is amazing and the workforce is the best in the world.

 We all need to work to make Britain Great again.
-Maybe we had lost our way but why don’t we get manufacturing up and running again instead of giving our money and jobs to the Far East.
+Maybe we had lost our way, why don’t we get manufacturing up and running again instead of giving our money and jobs to the Far East.
 Personally we certainly would pay a little more to buy British.
-Whilst on the subject of buying, with so many people buying online over the last few weeks , we are even more likely to loose our shopping centres as we know them.
-Judging from the empty shops before all this happened the only way we can see things changing for the better is to lower the parking charges and rents and make shopping an experience with rides etc… and, V. Things to do apart from shopping.
+Whilst on the subject of buying, with so many people buying online over the last few weeks , we are even more likely to lose our shopping centres as we know them.
+Judging from the empty shops before all this happened the only way we can see things changing for the better is to lower the parking charges and rents and make shopping an experience with rides, courses, craft, Vintage fairs and maybe the Farmers Market.
+Things to do apart from shopping.

-We will have a long way to go to recover but moving forward in a positive way we may just become a better Nation.have been here through the lockdown and will continue to be here as the sense of normality returns.
+We will have a long way to go to recover but moving forward in a positive way we may just become a better Nation.

+Brettsletts have continued to work on behalf of both their landlords and tenants through the lockdown to ensure they all stay safe and any financial issues dealt with inline with current government legislation and schemes as required.

+We have also been able to start conducting safe viewings of properties, including virtual tours if required.
+We have successfully let 3 properties since the changes to the lockdown process.
+It may be unusual times but people still need a home to live in.

+If you are a landlord with a property to let and are not sure what to do, we are here to help, contact us for a no obligation chat or email discussion.

+Also if you are a tenant or potential tenant needing to move or looking for a new home please feel free to contact us.

+Brettsletts are working as near to normal as possible, we have been here through the lockdown and will continue to be here as the sense of normality returns.